The Mystical Cat

 Peace in the Valley

-Peace in the Valley—original oil painting by A.Vonn Hartung.
+Peace in the Valley, a painting by A.Vonn Hartung

-“Peace in the Valley” is a mountaintop view of Puerto Rico, looking North towards the Atlantic Ocean; a section of San Juan is visible in the distance at the upper left and a cement quarry to the right.
+“Peace in the Valley” is a mountaintop view of Puerto Rico, looking North towards the Atlantic Ocean; a section of San Juan is visible in the distance at the upper left, and a cement quarry to the right.
 Snuggled in the middle is a valley farm with its silos and farmhouse in one of the various pastures protected by the surrounding hills.

 Two small villages populate this pastoral scene.
 The beautiful fiery reds of Flamboyans and the passionate purples of the Reina de las Flores trees complete a typical landscape just a short distance inland from the sparkling beaches of Puerto Rico.